Etrama/DL-Paper-Notes/AutoAugment: Learning Augmentation Strategies from Data.md

-# Notes on the paper called: <br> Auto Augment: Learning augmentation strategies from data
+# Notes on the paper: <br> Auto Augment: Learning augmentation strategies from data

 # Difficulty of Comprehension: Straightforward.
 Paper does not feel overwhelming at any point.